Members can participate in scientific conferences, training courses or lab visits to learn new techniques with our General Travel Grants.

 Please note the outcome of applications will be sent to applicants three to four weeks after the application deadline of the round that has been applied to.

-In light of current global travel restrictions, members are also welcome to apply for a General Travel Grant to attend virtual meetings and courses, to assist with the costs of their participation, provided they meet the eligibility criteria below.
+In light of current global travel restrictions, members are also welcome to apply for a General Travel Grant to attend virtual meetings and courses to assist with the costs of their participation.
+If a member were to receive a General Travel Grant for a virtual event, this would not affect their eligibility to apply for another GTG within the next 2 years (provided they do not exceed a maximum of £750 in total funding within the 2 year period).
+Please see the eligibility criteria below:

 Key grant details